wellyshen/react-cool-form/docs/api-reference/use-form.md

 `(name: string, isTouched?: boolean, shouldValidate?: boolean) => void`

 This method allows us to manually set/clear the touched of a field.
 Useful for creating custom field touched handlers.

+- Calling it will clear the focus of the field.

 ```js
 const { setTouched } = useForm();